 On June 15, 2010, the Company acquired the stock of Network International, Inc. for approximately \$10,305,000.
-The acquisition price includes an upfront cash payment of \$7,500,000 and an earn-out payment.
-Under the terms of the agreement, the earn-out is based on EBITDA earned by Network International, Inc. during each of the three six month periods after the closing date of the acquisition through December 31, 2011.
-The Company's estimate of the fair value of the earn-out as of September 30, 2010 was \$2,805,000 out of a possible total earn out payment of \$7,500,000.
-During 2011, the entire earn out was accrued for and payments were made for the first two six month measurement periods for a total of approximately \$4,338,000.
+The acquisition price included an upfront cash payment of \$7,500,000 and an earn-out payment.
+Under the terms of the agreement, the earn-out was based on EBITDA earned by Network International, Inc. during each of the three six month periods after the closing date of the acquisition through December 31, 2011.
+The Company estimated the fair value of the earn-out as of September 30, 2010 to be \$2,805,000 out of a possible total earn out payment of \$7,500,000.
+During 2011, the Company accrued the remaining \$4,695,000 earn-out and made payments for the first two six month measurement periods for a total of approximately \$4,338,000.
+During 2012, the remaining balance of \$3,162,000 was paid.
 Network International is a leading online marketplace for the sale of idle, surplus and used equipment in the oil and gas, petrochemical and power generation industries.
 Network International conducts sales of client assets on a consignment basis.
-The Company incurred \$524,000 of acquisition costs which were expensed as incurred.
-The operating results of Network International have been included in the consolidated financial statements from the date of acquisition.